Christian Burns (basketball)

-Christian Charles Burns (born September 4, 1985) is an American-Italian professional basketball player for Germani Brescia of the Italian Lega Basket Serie A, top league of Italia.
+Christian Charles Burns (born September 4, 1985) is an American-Italian professional basketball player for Vanoli Cremona of the Italian Lega Basket Serie A (LBA), top league of Italia.
 He also represents the Italian national team.

 Early career

-Between his sophomore and senior year, Burns grew from 5'11" to 6’6“.
-After having played soccer and basketball, he focused on basketball his senior year, averaging 19.8 points, 15.3 rebounds and 3.2 blocks a game for Hamilton High School West in Hamilton Township, Mercer County, New Jersey, while taking home County Player of the Year and Third-Team All-State (by the Associated Press) honors.
+Between his sophomore and senior year, Burns grew from 5'11" to 6’7“.
+After having played soccer and basketball, he focused on basketball in his senior year, averaging 19.8 points, 15.3 rebounds and 3.2 blocks a game for Hamilton High School West in Hamilton Township, Mercer County, New Jersey, while taking home County Player of the Year and Third-Team All-State (by the Associated Press) honors.

 College career

 He started his college career at Quinnipiac, where he spent his freshman and sophomore year.
 He made 48 appearances for the Bobcats, averaging 3.5 points and 2.9 boards a contest.
 Burns transferred to NCAA Division 2 school Philadelphia University for his junior year and made an impact right away, scoring 16.7 points, grabbing 9.8 rebounds and blocking 2.2 shots per game in 2005–06.
 He earned Daktronics NCAA Division II National Player of the Year, ECAC Division II Player of the Year, Herb Good Small College Player of the Year and CACC Player of the Year honors his senior season (2006–07) among many other accolades, when putting up averages of 21.7 points, 11.2 rebounds and 2.1 blocks per contest.